DUNE-DAQ/dfmodules/docs/DFO_protocol.md

 ![image](DFO_Protocol_New_Simple.png)

 The idea behind the new DFO protocol is that the control messages now are broadcasts (Pub/Sub) rather than one-to-one.
-The Dataflow application sends a periodic heartbeat message which contains information about the number of TriggerRecords currently being built and written.
+The Dataflow application sends a periodic [heartbeat message](https://github.com/DUNE-DAQ/dfmessages/blob/develop/docs/dfmessages.png) which contains information about the number of TriggerRecords currently being built and written.

 ![image](DFO_Protocol_New.png)

-The advantage of this change is that now multiple DFOs can listen to the broadcast heartbeat and TriggerDecision messages, and create their own "DFODecision" messages in response to a complete view of the system.
+The advantage of this change is that now multiple DFOs can listen to the broadcast heartbeat and TriggerDecision messages, and create their own ["DFODecision"](https://github.com/DUNE-DAQ/dfmessages/blob/develop/docs/dfmessages.png) messages in response to a complete view of the system.
 One DFO application is designated as the "active" DFO, and the Dataflow and MLT application ignore messages from inactive DFOs.
 Run control has an "enable_dfo" message, which when sent to these processes changes the DFO ID that they accept information from.
 (No change is needed on the DFO side, since they always operate as if they are active.)
 Heartbeat messages are used by non-active DFOs to update their view of the running system in case different decisions were reached (i.e. a TriggerRecord was assigned to a different Dataflow application by an inactive DFO than by the active DFO).
+These updates are logged via a TLOG_DEBUG message and tracked via the [heartbeat_updates](https://github.com/DUNE-DAQ/dfmodules/blob/8c279aa181fbdc60235d72a7e425888b96122e63/schema/dfmodules/opmon/DFOModule.proto#L13) OpMon metric.

 ### DFO hand-off (enable_dfo command)